 - The dynamic choice between synchronous and asynchronous distance education.

 - The adjustment of the Programme to current academic trends and market requirements.

 The duration of the Programme is 18 months.

 Students have the opportunity to complete their postgraduate studies in 12 months as long as they start the conduction of their Master’s Dissertation during the first or second semester of their studies, including the summer period.
 In this case, the completion of the Master’s Dissertation may be prolonged during the summer period, for one or two months.
-In any case, the total ECTS remain 90.
+In any case, the total ECTS remains 90.

 For the successful completion of their studies, students need to sum up a total of 90 ECTS.
 In the 1st semester, students choose all four compulsory courses.
 In the 2nd semester, students choose all three compulsory courses and one of the three available elective courses.
 In order to successfully complete their studies and be awarded the MSc in International Relations, Strategy, and Security, students are also obliged to conduct a Master’s Dissertation.

-The Course Structure of the MSc in International Relations, Strategy and Security are as follows:
+The Course Structure of the MSc in International Relations, Strategy, and Security are as follows:

 - IRSS611 International Security and Strategic Studies